 The way the interviewer talks about their crazy hours makes it sound like they feel proud of it.
 No one should take pride in living in their office.
 I burned out working that much in the past and learned my lesson.
 Adding more time to the workday does not make you more productive.

 - “Our team is super green and doesn’t know what they’re doing.
 I look at everything they commit and have to approve it.”

 This does not sound like an environment built on trust and distributed responsibility.
-Also, if the manager does not have faith in their team and would bad-mouth them in an interview, it’s not a good sign.
+Also, if the manager does not have faith in their team and speaks poorly of them in an interview, avoid that company.

 I interviewed with $BIG_TECH_CO in San Francisco.
 A department manager contacted me for an interview and said that they allowed for remote work.
 I said “Great!” and we discussed next steps.

 I passed the phone interview and the position went from full-time remote to remote after 4 months.
-Once I completed the on-site tech interview, they offered me the job but only if I would move to SF.
+Once I completed the on-site tech interview, they offered me the job but only if I wanted to relocate to SF.

-If they’re not up-front with me during the interview process, what would it be like to work there?
+If they hide the true nature of the job during the interview process, what would they do once I work there?
 What other expectations would they have?
-If I don’t feel like I can trust the company, that’s a serious red flag.
+If I don’t feel like I can trust the company, I view that as a red flag.

-Research is an interview secret weapon.
-A little extra work can give you a leg up during an interview.
+Research can give you an advantage during an interview.
 Candidates don’t often prepare enough.
 If you do, you can ask better questions and show that you care about the opportunity.

 Prepare questions to ask

 I once had a phone interview that started at 7 PM.
 The interviewer called me and opened with: